Typescript-TDD/jest-ts-auto-mock/README.md

 ## Installation

 - A Transformer needs to be provided at compile time.
-We need to tell ts-jest to use ttypescript that allow us to use a transformer.
+We need to tell ts-jest to use typescript that allow us to use a transformer.
 ### IMPORTANT:
 - set "cacheBetweenTests" as false
 - Add the transformer to your ts config